 During his second stint with the Sycamore basketball program, Lansing has been a key recruiting for many talented student-athletes.
 Lansing has also been a major part of the several all-conference accolades for several players, including Harry Marshall and Jay Tunnell, who took All-MVC honors following the 2008-09 campaign.
 Last season, the Sycamores concluded the regular season by winning six of their final games, including a trio of road contests.

-Indiana State and Northern Iowa participated in the annual Coaches vs. Cancer Suits and Sneaks Challenge along with the rest of the nation’s teams on January 26.
-All of the basketball coaches in the state of Indiana have issued a challenge to the state’s lawmakers to wear sneakers with their suits on Monday, January 28 as part of the program to promote cancer awareness.
-Through an invitation from State Representative Bob Heaton, who played for ISU on the 1978-79 team which advanced to the NCAA Final Four, ISU head coach Greg Lansing will officially issue the day’s challenge to Indiana Speaker Of The House Brian Bosma at the State House in Indianapolis on January 28.
+During each year of Lansing’s tenure, the Sycamores have participated in the Coaches Vs. Cancer Suits and Sneakers Challenge.
+For each of the last three years, Lansing has led a successful challenge to the state’s lawmakers to wear sneakers with their suits during that same time frame as part of the program to promote cancer awareness.
+Through an invitation from State Representative Bob Heaton, who played for ISU on the 1978-79 team which advanced to the NCAA Final Four, ISU head coach Greg Lansing has visited the State House leaders to participate in the challenge.

 Lansing returned to Indiana State after a seven year stint with the Iowa Hawkeyes.
 During Lansing’s seven years as assistant coach at Iowa, the Hawkeye’s went 135-92, received three NCAA Tournament invitations, three NIT appearances and won a pair of Big Ten tournament titles, the first of which came on four wins in four games making Iowa the first team in the Big Ten to accomplish such a feat.
 In 2005-06, Iowa earned a 25-9 record, the second-most wins in school history, the first undefeated (17-0) home record in the school’s history and a No. 3 seed in the NCAA Tournament.
 Iowa earned seven All-Big Ten selections, 17 Academic All-Big Ten selections and four Academic All-Americans.
 Lansing coached four of the last five Big Ten rebounding champions, three straight conference leaders in blocked shots and, the league’s 2005-06 defensive player of the year.
 Three of his student-athletes reached the NBA and two from the 2005-06 team were invited to NBA camps.